bgrimstad/splinter/docs/c_interface.md

 ## C interface
-As part of making the MATLAB and Python interface we have also made a C interface to the library.
-The MATLAB and Python interfaces make all their calls through this interface, but you can still use it if you want to.
+As part of making the Python interface we have also made a C interface to the library.
 Note that almost all functions emulate object oriented languages by taking a splinter_obj_ptr as the first argument, and then the rest of the arguments after that. splinter_obj_ptr is currently defined as
 ```c
 typedef void *splinter_obj_ptr;